erickbytes/pymarketer/README.md

 # pymarketer
-HTTP + spreadsheet tools and utilities

-This is a collection of functions for working with data.
+This is a collection of miscellaneous functions for HTTP + spreadsheet tools and utilities.

 Refer to pymarketer_examples.py to see the functions for:
 - show csv basic stats summary